railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 * a list of sprints,

-* a list of issue assigned to current user,
+* a list of issues assigned to current user,

-* a graph of Planned vs Total hour,
+* a graph of Planned vs Total hours,

-* a graph of Remaining hour by Project,
+* a graph of Remaining hours by Project,

 * a graph of Open Issues by Creation Date.

-Each of the lists can be reordered by clicking on the heading of a column – first in ascending then in descending order as you click repeatedly.
+Each of the lists can be reordered simply by clicking the heading of a column – first in ascending then in descending order as you click repeatedly.
 To get more information about any particular entry click on the name in the first column, or if you want to show a particular panel click :guilabel:`Zoom` above it.

 .. figure:: images/admin_project_dashboard.png
    :align: center